This is the most complete information about cleanrooms on the internet.

 - Dropped items – items dropped or have fallen on the floor, they are not to be picked up.

-- Tools and supplies – are organized and stored in properly labeled containers and cabinets.
+Tools and supplies – are organized and stored in properly labeled containers and cabinets.
 In addition, items that generate particles are avoided, such as wood, paper, cartons, pencils, etc.

 Chapter Six – Types of Cleanrooms